CirroBio/Cirro-client/README.md

 `python setup.py install`

-## Set Up
+## Authentication
-Run a one-time configuration of your login credentials in the command line using:

-`cirro-cli configure`

- This will ask you to select an authentication method.
-If you are a member of Fred Hutch or the University of Washington, select the default method which will give you a link to use to log through the browser.
-If you are not a member of those institutions, select the non-institutional authentication method and enter your Data Portal username and password into the command line when prompted.
+Upon first use, the Cirro client will ask if you would like to save your login information and give you a link to authenticate through the web browser.

+If you need to change your credentials after this point, and you've opted to save your login, please see the [clearing saved login](#clearing-saved-login) section.

 ## Command Line Usage